Patrick Williams (composer): Music education

+Collaborations

 In 1992, Frank Sinatra approached Williams about conducting, producing and arranging the Duets albums.
 Williams agreed, and went on to conduct and re-arrange both Duets and Duets II in 1994.
 Williams often referred to this as one of the fondest accomplishments of his entire career.
 This was not the first time Williams had worked with Sinatra, however.
-In the 1980s the two had worked together on concert arrangements, Williams recalled writing an uptempo version of "September in the Rain."
+In the 1980s the two had worked together on concert arrangements.
+Williams recalled writing an uptempo version of "September in the Rain."